NunoSempere/nunosempere.github.io/rat/Self-experimentation-calibration.md

 ## 4. Conclusion

 In conclusion, I am surprised that the dumb model beats the others most of the time, though I think this might be explained by the combination of not having that much data and of having a lot of variables: the random errors in my regression are large.
-I see that I am in general well calibrated (in the particular domain analyzed here) but with room for improvement when giving 1:5, 1:6, and 1:15 odds.
+I see that I am in general well calibrated (in the particular domain under analysis) but with room for improvement when giving 1:5, 1:6, and 1:15 odds.